 - Profiling: it’s about common means and purposes and therefore both parties should be considered joint-controller.

-Second approach/step: taking in consideration each purpose as a whole
+Second step: taking in consideration each processing purpose as a whole

-Therefore, when it comes to work out the role of a third party providing several services concerning the same personal data, it is easier to take all the data processing purposes as a whole and work out which role best reflects the relationship between both parties.
+Therefore, when it comes to determining the role of a third party providing several services using the same set of personal data, it is easier to take all the data processing purposes as a whole and decide which is the dominant purpose that best reflects the relationship between both parties.

 In our example, B carries out profiling activities and direct marketing for its own purposes and host data on A’s behalf.
 When taking the big picture, hosting the data is also necessary to the processing operation carried out for the other processing purposes (e.g. profiling and direct marketing).
 Therefore, the dominant activities would be the profiling activities and considering both parties as controllers will make the drafting of the agreement more consistent.

 However, considering B is a controller does not mean that it cannot be subject to any obligation similar to those of a processor or being restricted with regard to the authorised use of personal data.